JonasBchrt/snapshot-gnss-data/README.md

 | `J`     |  346 | dynamic | urban/rural | moto c                | yes                      |
 | `K`     |   66 | dynamic | urban       | moto c                | yes                      |

 The eleven datasets are stored in one folder per set named `A`-`K`.
 Each snapshot is a single binary `.bin` file with a name derived from the timestamp.
 One byte of the file holds the amplitude values of eight signal samples, i.e., the first byte holds the first eight samples.
 A zero bit represents a signal amplitude of +1 and a one bit a signal amplitude of -1.
 The order of the bits is 'little', i.e., reversed.
 For example, the byte `0b01100000` corresponds to the signal chunk `[1  1  1  1  1 -1 -1  1]`.
 In addition to the raw GNSS signal snapshots, you can find more data in a single `meta.json` file in each folder.
 The JSON struct in this file provides approximate `latitude` and `longitude` of the ground truth location of a static test in decimal degrees, an estimate of the true `intermediate_frequency` in Hertz (the actual value differs from the nominal 4.092 MHz due to imprecissions of the hardware), all the `file` names of the binary files, the UTC `timestamp`s of all files, and optionally `temperature` and `pressure` measurements from an on-board [BMP280](https://www.bosch-sensortec.com/products/environmental-sensors/pressure-sensors/bmp280/) sensor in degrees Celsius and Pascal, respectively.
-Furthermore, a `.gpx` or `.kml` file contains the ground truth track for a dynamic test as nodes of a polyline.
+Furthermore, a `.gpx` or `.kml` file holds the ground truth track for a dynamic test as nodes of a polyline.
 Folder `I` contains two files that represent the first and the second part of the track, respectively.
-Finally, each folder contains the broadcasted satellite navigation data form the respective day as RINEX 3.04 `.rnx` file downlaoded from [NASA's archive](https://cddis.nasa.gov/archive/gnss/data/daily/).
+Finally, each folder incorporates the broadcasted satellite navigation data from the respective day as RINEX 3.04 `.rnx` file downloaded from [NASA's archive](https://cddis.nasa.gov/archive/gnss/data/daily/).
 The RINEX files allow to calculate, e.g., satellite orbits and clock corrections for all GNSS.